AkshatGupta-CB/P4HA1-KO-Mammary-Gene-Networks/README.md

 # Single-Cell-Gene-Networks-in-P4HA1-Knockout-Mouse-Mammary-Glands

 # Code/Network_Analysis
-Pipeline for reconstructing gene-regulatory networks (GRNs) in two mouse genotypes (5Ht and 6Ho).
+Pipeline for reconstructing gene-regulatory networks (GRNs) in two mouse groups (5Ht and 6Ho).
+Please ensure all input and output paths are changed to match your needs.
 ---

 ## Pre-processing